 \subsection{Results on Facial Expression Generation}

 \textbf{Datasets.} We follow C2GAN~\cite{tang2019cycle} and conduct facial expression generation experiments on the Radboud Faces dataset~\cite{langner2010presentation}.
 This dataset contains over 8,000 face images with eight different emotional expressions.
 We follow C2GAN and all the images are resized to $256 {\times} 256$ without any pre-processing.
-Then, we adopt OpenFace~\cite{amos2016openface} to extract facial landmarks as the ground truths.
+Then, we adopt OpenFace~\cite{amos2016openface} to extract facial landmarks as the semantic guidance.
 Consequently, we collect 5,628 training image pairs and 1,407 testing pairs.

 \textbf{Parameter Settings.} Following C2GAN~\cite{tang2019cycle}, the experiments on Radboud Faces are trained for 200 epochs with batch size of 4.